rdmorganiser/rdmo-docs/docs/plugins/index.md

 In addition, a `process()` needs to be implemented which takes no arguments and returns `None`, but extracts the data from the file and populates the `self.project`, `self.catalog`, `self.values`, `self.snapshots`, `self.tasks` and `self.views` instance variables.

 Please refer to <https://github.com/rdmorganiser/rdmo/blob/main/rdmo/projects/imports.py> for the default project import plugins and code examples.
-The code which uses the plugin is located in <https://github.com/rdmorganiser/rdmo/blob/main/rdmo/projects/views.py> (`ProjectCreateUploadView`, `ProjectCreateImportView`, `ProjectUpdateUploadView`, `ProjectUpdateImportView`).
+The RDMO code that the plugins re-use is located in modules of the <https://github.com/rdmorganiser/rdmo/blob/main/rdmo/projects/views> package (in the classes `ProjectCreateUploadView`, `ProjectCreateImportView`, `ProjectUpdateUploadView`, `ProjectUpdateImportView`).

 As with the exports, it is also possible to create `ImportProvider` plugins, which import from a remote web service.
 In addition, these plugins need to implement a `render()` and `submit()` function, which are used on GET resp.
-POST requests, as for the exports.
+POST requests, as is the case for the exports.
 They can also be combined with OAuth2 authentication.
-The GitHub and GitLab import plugins, which are part of RDMO can be considered example implementations: <https://github.com/rdmorganiser/rdmo/blob/main/rdmo/projects/imports.py>.
+The [GitHub](https://github.com/rdmorganiser/rdmo-plugins-github) and [GitLab](https://github.com/rdmorganiser/rdmo-plugins-gitlab) import plugins can be considered example implementations: <https://github.com/rdmorganiser/rdmo/blob/main/rdmo/projects/imports.py>.

 The import plugin needs to be added to the `PROJECT_IMPORTS` in `config/settings/local.py`.
 The default settings are: